The Nature Conservancy protected 240 acres of old-growth forest in Lake County, northwest of Minnesota’s George H. Crosby Manitou State Park.

 Acquired from renowned polar explorer Will Steger, the property contains old-growth white spruce, white cedar, sugar maple and yellow birch trees.
 Some of its trees are believed to be older than the state of Minnesota.

-The land has been added to the Conservancy’s Upper Manitou Forest Preserve, expanding the preserve’s size to 2,450 acres.
+The land has been added to TNC’s Upper Manitou Forest Preserve, expanding the preserve’s size to 2,450 acres.

-The property, which includes rock outcrops and north-facing slopes that scientists believe will be important refuges for native species in a warming climate, connects the Conservancy’s land to forestland owned by Lake County and the State of Minnesota.
+The property, which includes rock outcrops and north-facing slopes that scientists believe will be important refuges for native species in a warming climate, connects TNC’s land to forestland owned by Lake County and the State of Minnesota.

 This large forested expanse—part of the headwaters of the Manitou and Baptism rivers, trout streams that flow into Lake Superior—is rated outstanding by the Minnesota Biological Survey due to the variety of life it supports, including wide-ranging mammals like moose and wolves and migratory songbirds such as the black-throated blue warbler.
 Carolina spring beauty, Canada yew and white baneberry, all rare plants, have also been found on the property and in the surrounding area.